ariabov/docker-cloudwatch-monitoring/README.md

 ## Running it

-Build and run it.
+Build and run it in `--privileged` mode.
 If you have correct IAM role associated with the instance, it will start working immediately.

 See [Configuration](#Configuration) section for the ways to specify credentials.